-Eureka College enjoys a safe and secure environment where crime reporting is low and safety and security are a high priority.
-In the event that someone witnesses a criminal act or is in fear of his or her safety, the individual can contact 911 via any campus or cellular phone.
-Additionally, the Eureka College Campus Police or City of Eureka Police can be contacted, if needed.
+Eureka College enjoys a safe and secure environment where crime reporting is low, and safety and security are a high priority.
+In the event that someone witnesses a criminal act or is in fear for his or her safety, the individual can contact 911 via any campus or cellular phone.
+Additionally, the Eureka College Police Department or the City of Eureka Police can be contacted, if needed.